-Settling out of court also may occur more often in high-asset situations because it attracts less attention.
+Settling out of court also may occur more often in High-Net worth situations because it attracts less attention.
 High-profile couples may do it to keep the media away and to keep their finances private as long as possible.
 Settling out of court allows a couple to work in almost secret to finalize everything before it becomes public record and the latest news headline.

 Settling out of court can be quite beneficial for wealthy couples because it avoids allowing a judge to have control and can keep the situation private for as long as possible.